Michael-shannon/cellPLATO/README.md

 4. Activate the environment: conda activate cellPLATO
 5. Install the rest of the packages: pip install -e .

+Known errors:

+If you get the ERROR: Could not build wheels for hdbscan, which is required to install pyproject.toml-based projects

+Please check 1) you have C++ installed, 2) install hdbscan using 'conda install -c conda-forge hdbscan'

+If matplotlib fails to install via pip for the same reason, please use:

+conda install -c conda-forge matplotlib

 ## How to use cellPLATO:

 cellPLATO is made to be used downstream of cell segmentation and tracking.
 We used cellpose and then bayesian tracker, with files organized as below in the 'file organization' section.